 We often use Email to communicate both professional and personal stuff.
 Emails have become an indispensable part of your life even after the evolution of social media apps.
-Though we use it regularly, a lot of things in emails is still confusing.
+Though we use it regularly, a lot of things in emails are still confusing.
 The term CC does hold a place in the list if you aren’t aware of it previously in any means.
 If you ever wonder what does CC means, then you aren’t alone.
 There are lots of people who have the same question.
 Hence, we dedicated this article to help you better understand, “What does CC mean in email?“.

 What Does CC Mean?